jhertz/autovod/README.md

 none. any questions about this will be ignored, or answered (rudely). you should probably find someone who knows a decent bit about computers if youre going to try and use this on your system.

 ## license
-you can do whatever the hell you want with this code
+MIT License. you can do whatever the hell you want with this code